ramyadhadidi/paper_summeries/PIM/A Scalable Processing-in-Memory Accelerator for Parallel Graph Processing.md

 ## Prefetching
 in-order cores so stalls on each L1 miss.
 Therefore Tessaract has 2 prefetcher: list prefetcher, and message-triggered prefetcher.

+Also, all cores have a prefetch buffer, separate from cache.

 ### List Prefetching
+Stride prefetcher based on reference prediction.
+It gets hints about size and stride in the beginning of every loop by the software.

 ### Message-Triggered Prefetcher
+An optional field in non-blocking remote function call.
+When a non-blocking message arrives, it goes and fetch that address.
+This combined with the late issuing of message queue, makes this prefetcher good.

+## Programing Interface
+Check paper for details

 ## Follow-ups
   1. ref #3 for VAT
+  2. DRAM timing ref #41
+  3. Power studies by ref #48
+  4. Topologies ref #29

+## Weaknesses
+  1. Relies too much on software method
+  2. offloads functions _directly_ to a vault
+  3. vault mapping is tailored for each application benefits
+  4. list prefetcher relies on input hint
+  5. prefetch buffer is hard to implement, manage.
+If you have more space, why do not use it as a cache?
+  6. No host simulation for Tessaract cases, no offloading time
+  7. Small footprint of 3-5GB (128GB total system's memory)